cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 $ cd iteration-zero-terraform
 ```

-Next, copy `credentials.template` to a file called `credentials.properties` then edit the `credentials.json` file and update the values for the following keys `ibmcloud.api.key`, `classic.username` and `classic.api.key`.
+Next, copy `credentials.template` to a file called `credentials.properties` then edit the `credentials.properties` file and update the values for the following keys `ibmcloud.api.key`, `classic.username` and `classic.api.key`.
 Use the values you created from the Getting API Keys section mentioned above.
 Save the file.
 This file will also be ignored in git.

 ```properties
 classic.username=<CLASSIC_USERNAME>